oxyno-zeta/golang-graphql-example/backend/README.md

 - Ready endpoint available on `/ready`
   - This one will check if health checks are valid by default and only when a SIGTERM or a SIGINT is caught, the endpoint will be marked as Service Unavailable
 - The application will caught SIGTERM and SIGINT and will stop the application when no primary requests are in progress
+- The application can be started using different targets (using --target argument and this is a list) like "all", "migrate-db", "server" and others can be added.
+That allow to reuse the code and avoid creating multiple "main".

 ## Structure